Insurance Tips For New, Young Learner Drivers

 19) I was thrown from my car as it left the road.
 I was later found in a ditch by some stray cows.

-20) The telephone pole was approaching, I was attempting to swerve out of its way, when it struck my front end.
+20) The telephone pole was approaching, and I was attempting to swerve out of its way, when it struck my front end.